 Please share any positive or negative experiences, including lessons learned and areas for improvement in subsequent procedures.
 Please see deliberations section f.1.2.5 on pages 37-42 for context on this question.

 e2: The definition of the term “geographic name” could impact development of policy and implementation guidance, as well as program implementation details, such as guidance for the Geographic Names Panel in the New gTLD application process.
 In your view, how should the term “geographic name” be defined for the purposes of the New gTLD Program?
 Should there be any special requirements or implications for a term that is considered a “geographic name”?
+Is “geographic name” the appropriate term to use in this context, as opposed to, for example, “term with geographic meaning”?
 Why or why not?
 Please see deliberations section f.1.2.4 on pages 34 - 36 for context on this question.

 e3: The Work Track has discussed different types of mechanisms that can be used to protect geographic names in the New gTLD Program.
 These mechanisms fall broadly into two categories, noting that the categories are not mutually exclusive and measures from both categories can be used in combination: